passandscore/solstack/README.md

 ## What's Inside?

--Each smart contract contains unit tests created with Foundry.
+- Each smart contract contains unit tests created with Foundry.
 - Each hack contract contains a article that explains the vulnerability and how it can be exploited.

 ## How to Use Them